HarvardMapCollection/classes/gened1140/fall-2022/assignment/index.md

 ## Tutorial overview

-In this tutorial we are going to leverage GIS tools and data to look at demographics in Europe around the time of WWI.
-At the end, you'll have maps and datasets which will help with your midterm.
+In this tutorial we are going to leverage GIS tools and datasets to study Poland at the end of WWI.
+By the end, we will have made maps that help us understand the country's demographic makeup at the time.
 At any point, you can skip ahead to the [maps and datasets](https://harvardmapcollection.github.io/classes/gened1140/fall-2022/assignment/completed).

 We are going to be working with three datasets.